Jimmytse69/COMP2113-Project/README.md

 * Member 2: Tse Chung Wan (3035689324)

 ## Game Discription of Snake
+The user, as the snake, has to eat apples (represented by 'o') to get score.
+If it attains 100 score, then it will win the game.
+If it crushes with the wall, then it will lose.
+Use WSAD to control.

 ## How to play:
 * open new terminal in that main directory, type the following